About

 Second only to family, nothing shapes a child’s life more than education.
 But then, what should education produce in the life of a student?
 We believe that education is the process which forms not only a child’s mind, but also her soul.
 It cultivates not only knowledge, but wisdom; not only morality, but virtue.
 An education nourishes a child on truth, beauty, and goodness, rightly shaping what she loves and preparing her to be a lifelong learner.
 These outcomes, in turn, serve education’s ultimate goal and its greatest good: preparedness to love, glorify, and enjoy God forever.

-In August, 2019, The Garden Christian Academy launched with grades K–2.
-Each following year we’re adding one grade level, until we reach grade 12!
+The Garden Christian Academy launched in 2019 with grades K–2.
+Each following year we’ve added one grade level.

 Education at GCA is Christ-centered